NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/mac.md

 3. Increase Swap slider from 1GB to 2GB (or greater)
 {{< /alert >}}

-{{< alert color="warning" >}}
-For higher performance on ARM Apple Silicon Hardware (M1/M2/M3) you can enable Rosetta 2 support in Docker, but be careful: Many GUI applications will not work yet with Rosetta 2 emulation:
-0. If you are running Docker newer than 4.25.0 (126437) then you don't need to do anything as it's enabled by default already.
-1. For Docker versions older than 4.25.0 (126437): Open the Docker Desktop and Navigate to the Settings.
-Then navigate to the "Features in development" section.
-2. Activate "Use Rosetta for x86/amd64 emulation on Apple Silicon
-3. Click "Apply & Restart"
-4. Current limitations of running Neurodesk through Rosetta 2 emulation on MacOS with Apple Silicon: FSLeyes, SPM12, CAT12, MRICOGL MRVIEW, Matlab, Brainstorm, and EEGLAB are not starting up (Deactivate Rosetta to use these); external applications cannot be called from Matlab.
-{{< /alert >}}

-Alternatively, Neurodesk also works with Podman, follow the Podman installation instructions provided at https://podman.io/docs/installation.

 ### 2. Run Neurodesktop
 Use one of the following options to run Neurodesktop: